 As a secular model of spiritual consciousness, quadrune mind cannot make any metaphysical claim for the existence of God, as traditionally described.
+As a secular model of spirituality, quadrune mind does not make any claim against the existence of God, as traditionally described.

+described.

-As a secular model of spirituality, quadrune mind does not make any claim against the existence of God, as traditionally described.xxxi Although spirituality does not require a God in the way religions typically do, the quadrune mind model of spiritual consciousness does have a specific identity for its God.
-This identity is based on the structure and function of the human brain.xxxii In the quadrune mind model, God is that which "brought" the human brain and, therefore, the potential for human spiritual consciousness, into existence.
+Although spirituality does not require a God in the way religions typically do, the quadrune mind model of spiritual consciousness does have a specific identity for its God.
+This identity is based on the structure and function of the human brain.

+In the quadrune mind model, God is that which "brought" the human brain and, therefore, the potential for human spiritual consciousness, into existence.
 There are no temples other than the structures of the brain; no archaeological artifacts except the evolutionary ancestry of the brain; no creed except how the major neurological areas relate to each other and the world.
-Scripture is written by the prefrontal cortex upon the Human mind.xxxiii If God is the force that brought the human brain into existence, then God's intention for human nature can best be learned by watching how people live who have healthy, mature, fully integrated brains.
-It is from such brains that the healthy Human spiritual consciousness is seen to emerge.xxxiv
+Scripture is written by the prefrontal cortex upon the human mind.

 Consequently, the quadrune mind model would extend Siegel's benefits of a fully integrated human brain to include a spiritual consciousness, a sense of the holy, or God.
 However, unlike some Gods, the God of the healthy human brain would never send people out to murder other people because of a difference of opinion over who God is.
 The God of the healthy human brain is not a jealous, insecure, or vengeful God.
 Neither does this God expect humans to perform rituals for the ego of God or to manipulate God, but rituals can be practiced by people for community and mutual support in times of overwhelming hardship.
-The God of the healthy human brain is holistic and inclusive.xxxv
+The God of the healthy human brain is holistic and inclusive. xxxv